Do Bias Benchmarks Generalise? Evidence from Voice-based Evaluation of Gender Bias in SpeechLLMs: Methodology

 } \textbf{Speech-based Ambiguity and Gender-influenced Evaluation (SAGE) MCQA suite}: We introduce a new MCQA suite for occupational gender bias as a speech-based adaptation of a previously validated gender bias benchmark \cite{kotek_gender_2023}.
 Each sample is generated via various commercial TTS voices \cite{amazon_polly_tts_nodate, elevenlabs_create_nodate} from one of 15 templated scenarios that vary in pronouns and occupational role reversals.
 SAGE highlights voice–role associations while preserving co-reference ambiguity.
 As illustrated in Section~\ref{example_SAGE}, swappable variables (\hlc[cyan!50]{cyan}) mark elements that can be flipped within a scenario (e.g., pronouns/role orderings), whereas changeable variables (\hlc[green!50]{green}) specify different occupational pair scenarios.

 There are a total of 600 samples in the suite.
 15 scenarios (with different occupations) $\times$ 20 unique TTS voices (10 male and 10 female) $\times$ 2 occupation position permutations.
 To preserve general reasoning and reduce reliance on SAGE-specific artefacts, we add 400 unambiguous entries (e.g., ‘female doctor’) in the same format, following the approach of Sun et al. \cite{sun_unlearning_2025}.
 We use 800 samples (480 ambiguous, 320 unambiguous) for fine-tuning and 200 samples (120 ambiguous, 80 unambiguous) as a hold-out evaluation set with no speaker overlap.
 The 120 ambiguous samples are used for reporting cross benchmark testing.
 In both MCQA evaluations, answer options (and their letter labels) were randomised.
-While we use binary male/female voices here, SAGE is extendable to diverse/ambiguous voices and other vocal attributes for studying intersectional bias.
+While we use binary male/female voices, SAGE is extendable to diverse voices and vocal attributes for studying intersectional bias.

 \textbf{SAGE Long-Form Evaluation Suite (SAGE-LF):} We further introduce the SAGE Long-Form Evaluation Suite (SAGE-LF), with four tasks grounded in prior work and real-world scenarios in \emph{AI therapy and career advice} \cite{zao-sanders_how_nodate}, \emph{interview screening} \cite{karvonen_robustly_2025, sorokovikova_surface_2025}, and \emph{story generation} \cite{lum_bias_2024}.
 Each long-form prompt is paired with speech input from the same 20 TTS voice ids used in the SAGE MCQA tasks.
 There are a total of 80 samples corresponding to the 20 unique input voices and four tasks.
 The long-form evaluations are summarised in Table~\ref{tab:combined-longform-evals}.
+We note that since these voices are TTS-generated, they may lack the natural variability of human speech.
 The long-form SpeechLLM output responses are evaluated on a scale of 1--5 on three dimensions each, using the \texttt{gemini-2.5-flash-lite-preview-06-17} API as an LLM judge, without exposing any knowledge of the input gender to the API.
 The evaluation dimensions we create in Table~\ref{tab:combined-longform-evals} are grounded in prior research on gender stereotypes and their documented adverse effects~\cite{eagly_role_2002, sheng_societal_2021}.